jaypeters/jaypeters.github.io/README.md

 Hi!
-I’m a technology journalist at The Verge.
+I’m a journalist at The Verge.
 I cover consumer tech, artificial intelligence, video games, and more.

 Below are select highlights of my work.
 You can see all of my writing for The Verge on [my author page](https://www.theverge.com/authors/jay-peters).
-On Threads, I'm [@jaypeters.11](https://www.threads.net/@jaypeters.11)
+On Threads, I'm [@jaypeters.11](https://www.threads.net/@jaypeters.11).

 ### Recent-ish stories I'm proud of